Staff and Coaches

 Virginia Fitch, Assistant Varsity Coach

-William Lehrmann I Varsity Assistant Field Hockey
+William Lehrmann I Head Varsity Field Hockey

-William has also achieved recognition and accolades as a player and coach outside of the Saint Mary’s gates, including 11 years on the Venezuelan National team, serving the last two years as Captain; 2015 SEC conference champion; and a third-place finish with the Miami Surf Club in the 2017 Adult National Field Hockey Tournament.
+He has also achieved recognition and accolades as a player and coach outside of the Saint Mary’s gates, including 11 years on the Venezuelan National team, serving the last two years as Captain; 2015 SEC conference champion; and a third-place finish with the Miami Surf Club in the 2017 Adult National Field Hockey Tournament.

 “Saint Mary's gave me my first opportunity and I appreciate it,” says Coach Lehrmann.
 “After coaching here for two seasons, I know it's a great school with great people and I am enjoying it a lot.”